Sustainable Development – A Core Belief

 We have put together a ten-year plan called the Singapore Green Plan 2030.
 The Green Plan is a whole-of-nation sustainable development agenda, with firm action plans, touching on almost every dimension of our lives.

-Achieving net zero emissions as soon as we can
+Achieving net zero emissions by 2050

 We recognise our limitations and challenges.
 Being both a city and a nation, we are in a very different situation compared to bigger countries.
 We need to provide for defence, industries, homes, critical infrastructure — all within our 728 square kilometres of land.
 We do not have the natural resources, land area and climatic conditions for the large-scale deployment of renewable energy sources.